Updated: Oct 30

-The following three principles are the essential bare bones strategies for the therapist wishing to help her client improve their psychological flexibility:
+The following three principles are the essential bare bones strategies for the therapist wishing to help clients improve their psychological flexibility:

 Help the client discern the relationship between what they do and the problematic consequences they experience.